Niilo2222/GrammarPolice-Translations/README.md

 All contributions are appreciated.
 Please try to keep translations as accurate as possible, as they will be used by other people.

 If you are contributing to a new language, you will need to:
-1. Create a new folder to match your language code and follow the folder structure.
+1. Create a new grammar folder to match your language code and follow the folder structure.
-2. Translate the files to your language in your new folder.
+2. Translate the XML files to your language in your new folder.
+Only change the strings underneath PHRASES.
+Do not change the names, commands, or targets.
+3. Create a new XML file in the interface folder matching your language.
+Only change the menu and item NAMES.
+Do not change the actions.
-3. Update the README file with a tick.
+4. Update the README file with a tick.
-4. **Submit a [Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) for it to be added.**
+5. **Submit a [Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) for it to be added.**

 If you get stuck, visit the [IPT Support Server](https://discord.gg/AuJCUag).
 Thank you for supporting our plugins.